 How to Properly Clean Your Heat Pump?

 Keeping your heat pump clean is essential for its efficiency and longevity.
 Whether you use it to cool your home during the summer or to keep it warm in winter, regular maintenance of your heat pump ensures it operates optimally.
 One of the most critical maintenance tasks is cleaning the filters, coils, and other components.
-This article will guide you through the process of cleaning your heat pump, providing you with all the necessary steps to maintain its peak performance.
+This article will guide you through the process—including how to clean filters on heat pump systems—providing you with all the necessary steps to maintain its peak performance.

 Why Cleaning Your Heat Pump Is Important

 Heat pumps are essential for your home’s heating and cooling.
 Over time, dust and debris can accumulate in the filters and components, reducing efficiency.
 Clogged filters force your heat pump to work harder, leading to increased energy consumption and poorer indoor air quality.
 A poorly maintained heat pump can raise energy bills and contribute to indoor air pollution.
 Since Canadians spend about 90% of their time indoors, maintaining clean air is crucial.
-Regular cleaning of your heat pump can enhance air quality and ensure a comfortable, energy-efficient home.
+Regular cleaning of your heat pump—including knowing how to clean filters on heat pump units—can enhance air quality and ensure a comfortable, energy-efficient home.

 Steps for Cleaning a Wall-Mounted or Central Heat Pump